-A number of other entities have threatened to assert claims against Deutsche Bank in connection with various RMBS offerings and other related products, and Deutsche Bank has entered into agreements with a number of these entities to toll the relevant statute of limitations.
-It is possible that these potential claims may have a material impact on Deutsche Bank.
-In addition, Deutsche Bank has entered into settlement agreements with some of these entities, the financial terms of which are confidential.
+The Company has entered into agreements with certain entities that have threatened to assert claims against the Company in connection with various RMBS offerings and other related products to toll the relevant statute of limitations.
+It is possible that these potential claims may have a material impact on the Company.
+In addition, the Company has entered into settlement agreements with some of these entities, the financial terms of which are confidential and not material to the Company.